Circular Economy Green Deal

 This is how a Green Deal is created

-The transition to a circular economy will take place in five areas of change:
+The transition to a circular economy will take place in five transformation themes:

 1. Resource-wise built environment